awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions.md

 NICE DCV clients need this information to connect to the session\.

-NICE DCV offers two types of sessions:
+NICE DCV offers two types of sessions\.

 ### Console Sessions<a name="managing-sessions-intro-console"></a>

 Console sessions are supported on Windows and Linux NICE DCV servers\.

 Only one console session can be hosted on the NICE DCV server at a time\.
-Console sessions are created and managed by the Administrator on Windows NICE DCV servers, and the root user on Linux NICE DCV servers\.
+Console sessions are created and managed by the Administrator on Windows NICE DCV servers and the root user on Linux NICE DCV servers\.

 With console sessions, NICE DCV captures the content of the X server\.
 NICE DCV console sessions have direct access to the NICE DCV server's GPU\.
 Only one X server session can run at a time, and therefore, only one NICE DCV console session can run at at time\.